allject/Radiography-Analysis/README.md

 ## Quick start

-1. Open `radiography-analysis.html` locally or publish this folder with GitHub Pages.
+1. Open `radiography-analysis.html` locally, download the [Latest ZIP](https://github.com/allject/Radiography-Analysis/archive/refs/tags/v1.1.0.zip), or access it via [GitHub Pages](https://allject.github.io/Radiography-Analysis/).
 2. Import one or more radiographs.
 One image runs analysis mode; two or more images use reference-first comparison mode.
 3. Draw ROI, align, verify with Overlay, calculate, then copy Excel output.
 4. Open `user-guide.html` for the detailed trilingual manual and Excel column dictionary.

-## Release candidate 2026-05-30
+## Release notes (v1.1.0)

-This package is prepared as the public GitHub release candidate for **Radiography Analysis**.
+This package represents the stable GitHub release for **Radiography Analysis**.
 It includes final TR/EN/DE language hardening, localized Excel copy headers, an expanded trilingual user guide, improved notifications, and responsive UI refinements for desktop, tablet and mobile use.

 ## Final QA scope